yunuseemredogan/Multi-IP-Video-Streamer/README.md

 ![Project Banner](https://github.com/yunuseemredogan/screenshots-.gitkeep/blob/main/banner.png)

 ## 📖 Overview
-MultiIPVideoStreamer is a Python-based desktop application that allows users to capture live video from a webcam and audio from a microphone, encode the stream using FFmpeg, and send it to one or multiple target IP addresses over TCP or UDP protocols.
+Multi-IP-Video-Streamer is a Python-based desktop application that allows users to capture live video from a webcam and audio from a microphone, encode the stream using FFmpeg, and send it to one or multiple target IP addresses over TCP or UDP protocols.
 The app features a user-friendly GUI built with Tkinter, making it easy to configure streaming settings like IP addresses, ports, protocols, and codecs (H.264 or H.265).

 This project is particularly useful for:
 - Testing network streaming setups, such as in IoT devices, remote monitoring, or video conferencing prototypes.